-(1) A trade must involve a reciprocal even exchange of days off between two (2) employees, and the traded days must not be more than twenty-eight (28) days apart from each other.

-- (2) No more than four (4) days or seven (7) days, depending on the employee's schedule, per pay period may be traded by an employee.
-Trading of days off shall be limited to accommodate special and unusual employee needs and shall not be approved on a frequently recurring basis for an individual employee. - (3) When a trade occurs, bi-weekly paychecks will fluctuate to reflect actual hours worked.
+- (1) A trade must involve a reciprocal even exchange of days off between two (2) employees, and the traded days must not be more than twenty-eight (28) days apart from each other. - (2) Shift trades of more than fourteen (14) days off shall be limited to accommodate special and unusual employee needs and shall not be approved on a frequently recurring basis for an individual employee. - (3) When a trade occurs, bi-weekly paychecks will fluctuate to reflect actual hours worked.
 Time worked in excess of the regularly scheduled hours per week as a result of trading days off shall be paid for at the straight-time rate.
 In each case, days off must be taken within two (2) weeks of when a trade occurs.